kubevirt/community/design-proposals/mass_machine_type_transition.md

 ﻿# Overview
-This proposal discusses a method to automate updating the machine type of VMs to the latest machine type version, if the VM has a machine type that is no longer compatible.Currently we can support manually changing the machine type of individual VMs, but we need an automated process that will be able to change the machine types of multiple (e.g. thousands of) VMs, limiting workload interruptions and preventing the user from having to manually update the machine type of every
+This proposal discusses a method to automate updating the machine type of VMs to the latest machine type version, if the VM has a machine type that is no longer compatible.
+Currently we can support manually changing the machine type of individual VMs, but we need an automated process that will be able to change the machine types of multiple (e.g. thousands of) VMs, limiting workload interruptions and preventing the user from having to manually update the machine type of every